-Moreover, the Company is required to submit immediately to CySEC the prudential Form 165-01 under exceptional reporting, through the TRS, when:
+The Senior Management as well as the Risk Manager monitored such reporting and have policies Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, when

-- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR
+- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.

-During the year under review, the Company's own funds never dropped below its own funds requirement and the Company fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports.
+During the year under review, the Group fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports.

-4.6.
+4.4.2.
 Concentration risk requirements